kemunpus20/r3-app/doc/PRODUCTION.md

     # manage migrattions
     # manage migrate r3
     # manage createsuperuser
     ```
 1. Change Debug to False and restart the service.

 ## Note.
-1. To improve system overall performance, use smart cache mechanism in both django and azure.
+1. To improve system overall performance, use smart cache mechanism in both Django and Azure.
 1. Using Azure Private VNET would be better for security.
 1. To confirm Django application settings, `manage.py check --deploy` will provides some security related information.